err0rre/MenuScanOrder/README.md

 # MenuScanOrder

 ## Project Overview
-MenuScanOrder is an online ordering system designed for restaurants and cafes to streamline the ordering process and reduce labor costs.
-Customers can scan a QR code placed on their table to view the menu and place orders, while staff can manage orders through the platform.
+MenuScanOrder is a SaaS platform designed to streamline the ordering process for restaurants and cafes, reducing labor costs and enhancing customer experience.
+The system allows businesses to create and manage digital menus, which are stored in a relational database.
+Customers can scan a QR code placed on their table to view the menu and place orders.
+Staff members can log in to the platform to create, edit, and manage menu items, as well as monitor and update order statuses, ensuring a smooth and efficient ordering workflow.

 ## Tech Stack
 - **Framework**: CodeIgniter 4